Skip to contents

 x

-An atomic vector potentially containing NetLogo-style list strings.
+An atomic vector potentially containing NetLogo-style lists.

 Value